Remnant (Seventh-day Adventist belief): Traditional position

-"Notwithstanding the spiritual darkness, and alienation from God, that exist in the churches which constitute Babylon, the great body of Christ's true followers are still to be found in their communion."

-At a time (known technically as the "close of probation"), shortly before the second coming of Jesus, humanity will be polarized into two distinct groups.
+At a time, known technically as the "close of probation", shortly before the second coming of Jesus, humanity will be polarized into two distinct groups.
 Adventists traditionally have taught that this polarization will occur over the Sabbath commandment.
 Those who are obedient to God in this final era will make up the "eschatological remnant" which will be saved through the final crisis.
 The eschatological remnant will have some continuity with the remnant church, in that there will be some Adventists who remain faithful in the crisis.
 However, it is understood that numerous Adventists will succumb to apostasy, thus departing from the remnant.
 At the same time, there will be numerous Christian believers from non-Adventist churches who will join the eschatological remnant and receive salvation.

 Alternative interpretations

 Adventist scholar Ángel Manuel Rodríguez, who himself supports the traditional Adventist interpretation, has stated: "it is with great concern that some observe a tendency to de-emphasize or ignore this fundamental self-definition".
 Rodríguez identifies a number of different interpretations of the "remnant" that have gained popularity within contemporary Adventism.
 He proposes several reasons for the increasing redefinition of the concept, including increased contact with other Christians, the delay of the Parousia, theological education in non-Adventist universities, exposure to post-modern world views, and perceived apostasy in the Adventist church.

 Similarly, in 2008, Roy Adams wrote in the Adventist Review, "Today we hesitate to claim we’re the remnant".

 In The Shaking of Adventism, Anglican Geoffrey Paxton described the mainstream belief as follows:

-[The Seventh-day Adventist] believes that God has called him to carry forward the message of the Reformation in such a way as no other Christian or Christian body is able to do.
-In his opinion the Seventh-day Adventist is God's special heir of the Reformers.
-Only through the Adventist Church can the work of the Reformation be carried to its God-designed end.